en_USEnglish

 Using external style sheets

-It is also possible to define styles in external style sheets using the StyleSheet from React Native.
+It is also possible to define styles in external style sheets using the object StyleSheet from React Native.

 import React from 'react';